 Silt Fence Installation

 Silt fencing is also called filter fencing.
 This type of fence is designed to separate two different types of lands.
-Silt fencing prevents construction runoff from entering into environmentally sensitive areas.
+Silt fencing installation prevents construction runoff from entering into environmentally sensitive areas.
 Silt fences help protect the water quality of a body of water by preventing runoff of sediments from nearby lands.

 These sediments can be from storm water runoff, farm land, or construction sites.
-These fences need proper maintenance after installation to continue to stay effective.
+Silt fences need proper maintenance after installation to continue to stay effective.
 Lake and Wetland installs and frequently maintains the fences to ensure high quality.

 The following pictures are of the process of installing a silt fence from Lake and Wetland crew.

 First the area is marked where the fence will be place.
 Then the dirt will be dug up into a line where the fence will go in.
 The next step is installing the fence itself.